There is much to Yoga than the physical postures associated with Asana. Come and find the branch of Yoga that is right for you.

 There are ever-more forms of Hatha Yoga emerging, such as Pre-Natal Yoga, Acro-Yoga, and Yin Yoga.
 You can modify this Yoga form for any stage and situation in life.

-Iyengar Yoga is the creation of B. K. S. Iyengar.
-This a form that focuses on alignment or realigning the body.
+Iyengar Yoga is the creation of B. K. S. Iyengar, which focuses on alignment or realigning the body.
 It is a yoga practice ideal for physical therapy, recovery of injuries, and joint problems.

 Japa is a seated meditation technique, and it’s the primary tool of the Yoga Sutras of Patanjali.
 It is the key to the eight limbs of yoga.
 It is the most common meditation technique used to reach Samādhi = the transcendent state of consciousness.